 All this brings us to the sweet spot for most people, which is training twice per week.
 When you’re not exactly where you need to be, but life doesn’t allow for very aggressive training, this really is a great basis for building and maintaining full body strength.

-Of course, this assumes you are employing a high-intensity or effort based paradigm in your training, where you aim to move slowly and deeply exhaust your muscles with each exercise you do.
+Of course, getting the most from such a small time commitment assumes you are employing a high-intensity or effort based paradigm in your training, where you aim to move slowly and deeply exhaust your muscles with each exercise you do.
 This is the approach we use at StrengthSpace, due to its time-efficiency and gentleness on joints.
 If you prefer an approach involving less effort and training intensity, more frequency can be tolerated if your schedule has room for more time in the gym.
 Just be careful not to overdo it on volume, or overuse injuries can rear their ugly head.

 Practicing what I preach.